2020 NEAFL season

 The 2020 NEAFL season was meant to have been the tenth season of the North East Australian Football League (NEAFL).
-The season was cancelled due to the COVID-19 pandemic, and the NEAFL was amalgamated with the Victorian Football League (VFL).
+The season was cancelled due to the COVID-19 pandemic and the NEAFL subsequently amalgamated with the Victorian Football League (VFL).

 The season was scheduled to begin on 4 April and conclude with the grand final on 21 September.
 As a result of a new naming rights agreement with Toyota, the season was to be known as the 2020 Toyota NEAFL Premiership Season.

 Additionally, the NEAFL's top-six structure for the finals series was set to be changed to a top-five structure for the 2020 season.

 Clubs

 Nine clubs were set to compete in the 2020 season, with NT Thunder having disbanded at the end of 2019.